tiepdotme/reangdeba.xyz/misc/me.markdown

 ---
 <p><a href="https://www.instagram.com/reangdeba_/" target="_blank"><img src="/assets/images/duckduck.jpg" style="float: right; max-width: 33%; margin: 0 0 1em 2em; border-radius: 50%"></a></p>

-<p>He is known more commonly as Reang.
-Before coming to Kanpur, he was at NPS International School Guwahati where he titrated chemicals, multiplied lots of matrices, and wrote the JEE Advanced exam!</p>

-Even before that, he spent the first 16 years of his life living in a small state known as [Tripura](https://en.wikipedia.org/wiki/Tripura), in the North Eastern part of India (look it up!).
-He'd chased chickens as a kid.
-He'd mostly lived outside of Tripura ever since.
-He is Indian despite his appearance.^ If you compliment him with "your English is very good", you will get the response "thanks; so is yours."

 > "When life itself is lunatic, who knows where the madness lies?" <br> &mdash; Tara Westover